BYU-CS312/byu-cs312-content-public/projects/project6-leetcode/LeetCode.md

 Be sure to update your **submission** links, and not the problem description link (i.e. when someone clicks your link, they should go straight to the page that shows your code and the accepted/rejected status).

 Please, **do not look at solutions**, on LeetCode or other websites, nor at a classmate’s solution, until **after** you have solved a given problem.
 If you’re stuck, you can refer to the hints below, but you’re encouraged to try the problem on your own before looking at the hints.
-If with the hints you’re still stuck, you can reach out to the TAs or to your instructor.
+If with the hints you’re still stuck, you can reach out to the TAs.

 ### Part B [64 pts]